Learn how to create page variants to target specific content to users.*

 Minimum version requirements: Color-coding for page variants is available from AXIS 9.4 onwards.

-Consider a use case where an additional page variant needs to exist for another language, with no difference in content.
+Consider a use case where you want an additional page variant for another language, but with exactly the same content.
 All you'd need to do is duplicate the original page variant then tweak the language settings on the newly created variant.

 How do page variants work?